History of Women's Studies at UCC

 A podcast about MAWS

 In the following podcast, Women's Studies founders and former coordinators Dr. Liz Steiner-Scott, Dr. Sandra McAvoy, and alumni Mr. Michael Rowan and Dr. Liz Kyte, discuss how the Masters in Women's Studies (MAWS) was founded in 1991-1992 and its impact on generations of students.
-The roundtable was recorded during the 2019 Athena Swan Symposium on March 9th and was moderated by current MAWS coordinator Dr. Chiara Bonfiglioli.
+The roundtable was recorded during the 2019 Athena Swan Symposium on March 9th and was moderated by former MAWS coordinator Dr. Chiara Bonfiglioli.

 Biographies of the speakers: